Lensym News & Updates

 Response rate benchmarks reflect typicality, not quality.
 How to interpret rates for nonresponse bias risk and when low rates can be acceptable.

-Skip logic, display logic, and conditional branching serve different functions.
-When each applies, implementation considerations, and how to prevent logic errors.
+Skip logic, display logic, and conditional branching are different.
+How each works, real examples, and how to prevent common logic errors.

 Pilot Testing Surveys: What to Test (and What Testing Won't Fix) (2026)